 A prescription discount card, like one from Inside Rx, may bring the retail price down even further.
-Inside Rx’s prescription discount card is completely free and can easily be downloaded from the.
+Inside Rx’s prescription discount card is completely free and can easily be downloaded from the Inside Rx site.
 Some restrictions on discounts for certain brand medications do apply.

 Keep in mind, the Inside Rx card is not insurance, and cannot be used with insurance.
 So, when you use an Inside Rx discount card to pay for a medication, this payment does not apply towards your deductible, unless your plan allows it.
 However, you may be able to receive reimbursements by submitting your paper receipts to your insurance plan.
 Restrictions may apply.
 Always check with your insurance provider first.